Retail Sales Strategy

 The most effective way to close a sale is to read your shopper's body language.
 You'll often see their arms relax; they are not folded across their chest, and the shopper looks at the product or directly into your eyes.
 At that point, you're very close.

-Then just ask for the sale.
+Then, ask for the sale.

 If you're new to sales, you might get nervous asking for such a commitment.
-After all, it's a fairly unnatural thing to ask someone to buy something.
+After all, it's fairly unnatural to ask someone to buy something.
 If you're a veteran salesperson, you may have used the same line for years; consider making it more personal using the information you learned throughout the selling process.

 So when you ask, understand there's a chance the shopper will say no for some reason.
 If you can just find out why, you may be able to overcome their objections and kill off the devil.